Yarn-Development/nicolaou-site/README.md

 - **Marking/Auto Feedback + ESQs:**
   - Set up the Node.js server with Express.
   - Create APIs for assessment uploads, selection, and feedback generation.
+  - Fetch all data from:
+	  - DB
+	  - Question Bank
+  - Make an API to handle all of this data, use node-fetch, or express etc
+  - Route the API to the respective frontend link
 - **Video Platform:**
   - Develop APIs for video and worksheet management.
   - Implement features for exam and assessment creation, including the question bank.